In this article

 Restorative dentistry is a branch of dentistry that focuses on replacing damaged or missing teeth.
 This is done to improve overall dental health and restore chewing function.

+Many people need multifaceted care, which may require treatment from more than one specialist.
 “It’s important to discuss your specific case with your dentist to determine which one is the best for you,” says Dr. Aggarwal.

-Dental fillings are most often used to fill in cavities or holes after root canal treatment.
+Dental fillings are often used to fill cavities or holes after root canal treatment.
 They can also be applied to restore worn teeth or fill in gaps between teeth.
+Fillings can be made from amalgam (a metal alloy) or materials such as composite resin and glass ionomer.

+Over time, however, fillings risk staining or fracture.
 Dr. Aggarwal notes that fillings “cannot replace large amounts of missing or decayed tooth structure.”

 Dental crowns are tooth-colored or metal restorations.
-In short, they replace substantial missing tooth structures caused by root canals, dental decay, or fractures.
+They replace substantial missing tooth structures caused by root canals, dental decay, or fractures.
+Crowns also serve as full-coverage “caps” that restore a tooth’s normal size, shape, and function.

-Crowns also serve as full-coverage “caps” that restore a tooth's normal size, shape, and function.
 A full crown will cover your natural tooth.
 To ensure a proper fit, a dental professional must carefully shape the underlying tooth.
+According to Dr. Aggarwal, full crowns provide a more homogeneous appearance, making them a highly esthetic option for front teeth.

 There are several factors a dentist will consider before determining someone's candidacy for a dental crown.
 These factors include but are not limited to: